Essential Guide

 Non-disclosure or misrepresentation gives insurers grounds to deny your entire claim, even if the undisclosed information isn't related to the claim.
 This is called "material non-disclosure" and it voids your policy.
 You lose all your premiums paid and receive nothing when you need the insurance most.

 For car insurance, this commonly involves modifications.
-A simple aftermarket exhaust, lowered suspension, or performance chip must be declared.
-For health insurance, failing to mention a past medical condition—even if minor—can result in claim denial.
-The Insurance & Financial Services Ombudsman receives over 500 complaints annually about declined claims due to non-disclosure.
+A simple aftermarket exhaust, lowered suspension, or performance chip should be declared.
+For health insurance, failing to mention a past medical condition — even if minor — can result in claim denial.
+Non-disclosure is a recurring theme in disputes handled by the Insurance & Financial Services Ombudsman (see IFSO).

 How to Avoid It: